pravinchandankhede/pravinchandankhede.github.io/_posts/2022-11-04-HowPKIWorks.md

 date: 2022-11-04 10:30:30 +/-TTTT
 categories: [Architecture, PKI, x509, certificates, ssl]
 tags: [api, pki, x509, certificates, ssl, security, attack, encryption]     # TAG names should always be lowercase
-description: In this post I will talk about a basic security setup that every organnization as a baseline security measure.
+description: In this post I will talk about a basic security setup that every organization as a baseline security measure.
 The post talks about PKI infrastructure that holds the foundation of modern security for any organization.
 mermaid: true
 ---